-Agriculture must be a permitted use on the farm under the municipal zoning ordinance, or be consistent with the municipal master plan as of December 31, 1997.
-If the commercial farm was in operation on the effective date of the amendments to the Right to Farm Act (July 2, 1998), however, the zoning ordinance/master plan requirement does not need to be met.
+The farm (as of December 31, 1997 or therafter) must be located in an area in which agriculture is a permitted use under the municipal zoning ordiance and is consistent with the municipal master plan.
+If the commercial farm was in operation on the effective date of the 1998 amendments to the Right to Farm Act (July 2, 1998), however, this zoning ordinance/master plan requirement does not need to be met.

 The operation must be in compliance with relevant state and federal statutes and rules.